lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 ## Introduction

-In [part 1]({{site.url}}/blog/2017/05/13/Solving-a-Complex-iOS-TableView.html), I introduced a solution for solving a complex tableView.
+In [part 1]({{site.url}}/blog/2017/05/13/Solving-a-Complex-iOS-TableView.html) of this article, I introduced a solution for solving a complex tableView.
 In this article, I want to improve the solution by refactoring the code in three ways:

 - remove even more responsibilities from the ViewController and distribute them into new or existing classes
 - take advantage of a few key Swift features, namely failable enum initializers, enums with associated values, and extensions and